rapodaca/dialect/src/manuscript.md

 - *Constitution*.
 The atoms present in a molecule and how they are connected with each other through bonds.
 Dialect supports elements having two-letter IUPAC designations and all bonding arrangements available through the valence bond model (as described in detail later).
 - *Conformation*.
 The kind of stereoisomerism resulting from restricted rotation about a bond.
 Dialect can encode those conformations arising from restricted rotation about double bonds, which includes both alkene and cumulene stereoisomerism.
 - *Configuration*.
 The kind of stereoisomerism resulting from the arrangement of neighboring atoms in three-dimensional space.
-Dialect supports configurations for tetracoordinate atoms having tetrahedral symmetry.
+Dialect supports configurations for tetracoordinate atoms (those attached to four neighbors) having tetrahedral symmetry.
 - *Delocalization*.
 A type of bonding relationship in which electrons are distributed over two or more bonds, among three or more atoms, or across some combination of atoms and bonds.
 Dialect supports a limited form of delocalization operating over paths of alternating single and double bonds.

 For flexibility, Dialect also supports the atomic "extension" attribute.
 As will be shown, this attribute can be expressed either as an integer or as a bitmask to enable application-specific functionality.